 The computation of basic earnings per share of common stock is based on the weighted average number of shares outstanding during the periods presented using the treasury stock method.
 The computation of fully diluted earnings per share includes common stock equivalents outstanding at the balance sheet date.
-The Company had 71,015 and 592,316 stock options included in the fully diluted earnings per share as of March 31, 2015 and 2014 respectively.
-Basic earnings per share for the years ended March 31, 2015 and 2014 are as follows:
+The Company had equity awards of 315,791 and 71,015 included in the fully diluted earnings per share as of March 31, 2016 and 2015 respectively.
+Basic earnings per share for the years ended March 31, 2016 and 2015 are as follows: